 A study released last week by a group called the Op-Ed Project has some disconcerting news for “legacy media.”
-Over a 12-week period, only 20 percent of op-eds were written by women.
-The number itself is disturbing enough, but the study also showed that women were much more likely to get published if they wrote on “pink” topics, dubbed the four “Fs” _ food, family, furniture (home), and fashion.
+Turns out that not only are newspapers losing influence, they also favor publishing men’s ideas.
+Maybe the two are related, but over a 12-week period late last year, only 20 percent of op-eds were written by women.
+The number itself is disturbing enough, but the study also showed that women were much more likely to get published if they wrote on “pink” topics, dubbed the four “Fs” — food, family, furniture (home), and fashion.

 The study’s focus on “pink” suggests that these issues are not serious enough.
 But there should be no silencing of the pink.
 Women’s voices on these matters, which include reproductive rights, are essential.
 The real problem is why so few women are writing on global affairs and national security.
 For every 100 opinion columns published about security issues, only 15 were written by women.

 Some explanations that have been offered tread uncomfortably close to gender stereotypes: Perhaps, some suggest, women are more comfortable writing about personal issues or are too nuanced in their thinking to reduce complex issues into 700 words.
 Or maybe more men have the capacity to sound certain, even if rarely right.
 But there’s a more obvious obstacle.
 While powerful women in government — Clinton, Napolitano, Rice — belie the notion that national security is a man’s field, the academy and think tanks that house foreign affairs opinion writers are still predominantly male.

 It’s time to throw open those doors.
 And as a woman who was in government and now writes mostly in the fifth “F” — foreign policy — I can write my very first advice column to anyone who is aiming for a voice, especially those who want to write about all wars, not just the mommy ones.